 \subsection{Mixed-Precision Solver}

-To enable mixed-precision solving, which enables the optimization to use less memory, \library{} supports the customization of floating point precisions for descriptors and the linear system (\autoref{eq:normal-equations}).
+To enable mixed-precision solving, which allows the optimization to use less memory, \library{} supports the customization of floating point precisions for vertices and the linear system (\autoref{eq:normal-equations}).
 Essentially, these two precisions can be customized according to trade-offs between convergence, runtime performance, and memory usage.
-A typical approach would be to use a higher precision (double or single precision) for the descriptors to maintain numerical stability, and an equal or lower precision (single precision or brain floating point), to reduce the amount of memory needed to store the Jacobian matrices~\cite{Qin_Dayal_2023}.
+A typical approach would be to use a higher precision (double or single precision) for the vertices to maintain numerical stability, and an equal or lower precision (single precision or brain floating point) for the linear system to reduce the amount of memory needed to store it~\cite{Qin_Dayal_2023}.
 In contrast, existing solvers support only one precision at a time~\cite{2021megba}, or only allow casting the linear system to single precision~\cite{Agarwal_Ceres_Solver_2022}.
-As shown in \autoref{sec:evaluation}, using lower precisions greatly reduces the overall optimization time and amount of GPU memory required.
+As shown in \autoref{sec:evaluation}, using lower precisions greatly reduces the overall optimization time and the amount of GPU memory required.

 As described in \autoref{sec:background}, each iteration of Levenberg-Marquardt optimization computes a parameter step $\Delta x$.
 To compute this quickly on the GPU, we apply preconditioned conjugate gradients (PCG) on the Hessian, with implicit evaluation using the Jacobian matrices~\cite{Wu2011}, since this does not require storing the Hessian, and comprises of algebraic operations which are largely amenable to parallelization.
 However, directly using PCG with lower precision types can result in poor convergence.
 To mitigate this, we adopt techniques which are known to help with solving larger systems.
-These include, clamping values along the Hessian diagonal~\cite{Agarwal_Ceres_Solver_2022}, rescaling the column of each Jacobian block by the square-root inverse of the corresponding Hessian diagonal value~\cite{Agarwal_Ceres_Solver_2022, Qin_Dayal_2023}, and normalizing the PCG residual in each iteration~\cite{Guo2025}.
+These include clamping values along the Hessian diagonal~\cite{Agarwal_Ceres_Solver_2022}, rescaling the columns of each Jacobian block according to the Hessian diagonal~\cite{Agarwal_Ceres_Solver_2022, Qin_Dayal_2023}, and normalizing the PCG residual in each iteration~\cite{Guo2025}.